Sure Dividend

 However, while high dividend stocks are very appealing in a relatively low-rate environment, investors must make sure the dividend is sustainable.

-Stellus has a very high payout ratio near 100%.
+Stellus has a very high payout ratio of nearly 100%.
 As a BDC, Stellus is required to distribute essentially all of its income, so its payout ratio will always be high.
 However, it is in investors’ best interests to carefully monitor the company’s earnings performance for signs that a cut in the distribution may be coming.

-This article will discuss Stellus’ fundamentals as they pertain to supporting its over 10.5% dividend yield.
+This article will discuss Stellus’ fundamentals as they pertain to supporting its over 11.7% dividend yield.

 Business Overview